Darshan1510/CS5010-Image-manipulation-and-enhancement/README.md

 New requirements were:

-* You must use Java Swing to build your graphical user interface.
-Besides the code examples from lecture, the provided code example illustrates some other features of Swing that you may find useful.
+* The graphical user interface (GUI) is built using Java Swing.
-* The GUI should show the image that is currently being worked on.
+* The GUI shows the image that is currently being worked on.
 The image may be bigger than the area allocated to it in your graphical user interface.
-In this case, the user should be able to scroll the image.
-Any changes to the current image as a result of the image operations should be visible in the GUI.
+In this case, the user is able to scroll the image.
+Any changes to the current image as a result of the image operations are visible in the GUI.
-* The histogram of the visible image should be visible as a line chart on the screen at all times.
+* The histogram of the visible image is visible as a line chart on the screen at all times.
 If the image is manipulated, the histogram should automatically refresh.
 The histogram should show the red, green, blue and intensity components.
-* The user interface must expose all the required features of the program (flips, component visualization, greyscale, blurring, sharpening , sepia, color correction, level adjustment, and compression).
+* The user interface exposes all the required features of the program that are: flips, component visualization, greyscale, blurring, sharpening , sepia, color correction, level adjustment, and compression.
-* When saving an image as a **PNG/PPM/JPG**, it should save what the user is currently seeing.
+* When saving an image as a **PNG/PPM/JPG**, it saves what the user is currently seeing.
-* The user should be able to specify suitably the image to be loaded and saved that the user is going to process.
+* The user is able to specify suitably the image to be loaded and saved that the user is going to process.
 That is, the program cannot assume a hardcoded file or folder to load and save.
-* Any error conditions should be suitably displayed to the user, through pop-up messages or clearly visible text as appropriate.
+* Any error conditions are suitably displayed to the user as they occur, through pop-up messages.
 * The split view functionality for blur, sharpen, sepia, greyscale, color correction and levels adjustment allows user to look at a preview before applying the changes, and then if the user is satisfied with the results, the user can click on "apply" to make changes in the image.
 * The layout of the UI should be reasonable.
 Things should be in proper proportion, and laid out in a reasonable manner.
-Buttons/text fields/labels that are oversize, or haphazardly arranged, even if functional, will result in a point deduction.
-* Each user interaction or user input must be reasonably user-friendly (e.g. making the user type the path to a file is poor UI design).
-We do not expect snazzy, sophisticated user-friendly programs.
-Our standard is: can a user unfamiliar with your code and technical documentation operate the program correctly without reading your code and technical documentation?

 ## New implementations